-White House deputy press secretary resigns amid fallout from contentious phone call with reporter
+Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 “No words can express my regret, my embarrassment, and my disgust for my behavior,” Ducklo wrote.
 “I used language that no woman should ever have to hear from anyone, especially in a situation where was just trying to do her job.
 It was language that was abhorrent, disrespectful, and unacceptable.”

-The incident arose after Ducklo angrily lashed out at a reporter who was writing a story that questioned the propriety of his romantic relationship with a Washington reporter, raising a potential conflict of interest.
+Ducklo angrily lashed out at a reporter who was writing a story that questioned the propriety of his romantic relationship with a political reporter, raising a potential conflict of interest.

-The White House turnabout, which took just over 24 hours and came amid public outcry, was the result of discussions Saturday between top administration officials — including communications director Kate Bedingfield, senior adviser Anita Dunn, chief of staff Ron Klain, and Psaki — as they began digesting the full ramifications of the incident, according to two senior administration officials, speaking on the condition of anonymity to share details of private conversations.
+The White House turnabout, which took just over 24 hours and came amid public outcry, was the result of discussions Saturday between top administration officials — including Psaki, communications director Kate Bedingfield, senior adviser Anita Dunn and chief of staff Ron Klain — as they began digesting the full ramifications of the incident, according to two senior administration officials, speaking on the condition of anonymity to share details of private conversations.

 While many of those involved in the discussions had strong personal relationships with Ducklo, they also realized they needed to make a decision that upheld the values that Biden espoused on the campaign trail, one of the officials said.
-The communications team then spoke with Ducklo later in the day Saturday and, while he wasn’t forced to resign, one person close to the situation said that “we would not have accepted any other outcome.”
+The communications team then spoke with Ducklo later Saturday, and while he wasn’t forced to resign, one person close to the situation said that “we would not have accepted any other outcome.”

 “He knew that his conduct was not consistent with the values that President Biden expects from his staff,” said Bedingfield, a longtime friend and mentor to Ducklo.
 “And so he offered his resignation.”

-The fallout from the exchange — which roiled the Biden administration behind the scenes almost immediately — exploded into public view this week, after Vanity Fair reported Friday that Ducklo had used derogatory and abusive language to pressure the reporter, Politico’s Tara Palmeri, to kill the story.
+The fallout from the exchange — which roiled the Biden administration behind the scenes almost immediately — exploded into public view after Vanity Fair reported Friday that Ducklo had used derogatory and abusive language to pressure the reporter, Politico’s Tara Palmeri, to kill the story.

-Ducklo’s conduct on the call stood in stark contrast to the edict that had guided Biden’s campaign, and which he reiterated his first day in office, as he wore in nearly 1,000 appointees and staff in a virtual ceremony.
+Ducklo’s conduct on the call stood in stark contrast to the edict that had guided Biden’s campaign, and which he reiterated his first day in office, as he swore in nearly 1,000 appointees and staff in a virtual ceremony.

-“If you’re ever working with me and I hear you treat another colleague with disrespect, talk down to someone, I promise you I will fire you on the spot,” Biden said at the time.
+“If you’re ever working with me, and I hear you treat another colleague with disrespect, talk down to someone, I promise you I will fire you on the spot,” Biden said at the time.
 “No ifs, ands or buts.”

-And so, on Friday, the White House began trying to publicly reconcile Biden’s conduct with Ducklo’s behavior.
+And so, on Friday, the White House began trying to publicly reconcile Biden’s comment with Ducklo’s behavior.
 Psaki announced that in addition to twice apologizing to Palmeri and expressing his “profound regret,” Ducklo had received a one-week suspension without pay and would be prohibited from working with Politico reporters upon his return.

 “He’s the first to acknowledge this is not the standard of behavior set out by the president, nor is it the standard of behavior set by me, and I’m his direct supervisor,” Psaki told reporters, adding: “We’ve reached out at every level there to convey our apology, and been clear this will never happen again, and it is not going to be tolerated here at the White House.”